Myanmar’s military built a new capital as a haven for power. Other countries have tried that, too.

-The roster of capitals-by-design dots the globe: from Canberra in Australia to Brasil’s Brasilia.
+The roster of capitals-by-design dots the globe: from Canberra in Australia to Brazil’s Brasília.
 Even Washington was laid out for the job of governing.
 Yet there are other countries — including Egypt, Kazakhstan, Indonesia and Equatorial Guinea — that have joined Myanmar to build new capitals in part to shield their leadership.

 Myanmar

-Naypyidaw is infamous for its eerily empty 20-lane highways and high-end hotels, golf courses and spas in a city about six times the territory of New York City in one of southeast Asia’s poorest countries, according to the Guardian.
+Naypyidaw is infamous for its eerily empty 20-lane highways and high-end hotels, golf courses and spas in a city about six times the territory of New York City in one of Southeast Asia’s poorest countries, according to the Guardian.
 The British paper summarized it as a “monument to hierarchy.”

 Naypyidaw was the brainchild of Myanmar’s former military leader, Than Shwe, who rescinded power in 2011 when the country began a transition to democracy.
 Shwe was never publicly challenged when he said Myanmar needed a new capital because of Yangon’s heavy traffic and population density.
 But analysts have described the decision as motivated by a desire to secure the military’s seat of power from any threat of protests or invasions.

 For its part, Naypyidaw has still not been truly settled.
 Civil servants were ordered to move there, but many reportedly kept their families behind in Yangon.
 Diplomats and foreign aid workers have similarly preferred to travel to Naypyidaw for meetings rather than set down a base.
 The city has its draws, like fast Internet and widespread WiFi — though the government shut down the Internet across much of Myanmar on Saturday.
-The city’s construction also came at a heavy cost, both in the billions reportedly spent on construction, and the communities allegedly displaced from their homes so the military could build its own.
+The development of the city also came at a heavy cost, both in the billions reportedly spent on construction and the communities allegedly displaced from their homes so the military could build its own.

 Egypt